Konginkangas bus disaster: Investigation

 The crash was investigated by Finland's Safety Investigation Authority (SIAF).
 In total, the SIAF found 32 causes of the crash, the most immediate being the truck driver's loss of control.
 The main contributing factors to the crash were the choice of an unfavorable route, the high speed of the truck and the possible reduced alertness of the driver.
 In the SIAF's view, none of the bus passengers wore a seat belt, while the bus driver, driving at high speed in snowy weather, made an error in observing the oncoming truck and attempted to avoid the collision too late.
 The SIAF found no technical defects with either vehicle.
 The routes of both vehicles were designed in such a way that it would not have been possible to drive them in compliance with both the speed limits in force and the drivers' driving and rest time regulations.
 In addition, the SIAF found that the road surface was very slippery and that an area of local slipperiness was difficult to detect or predict.

 The SIAF issued seventeen safety recommendations, the most important of which could be considered to be the transfer of responsibility for transport from the driver alone to all parties involved.
 Other notable proposals include lowering the maximum speed limit for truck speed limiters to 80 km/h and using the speed information stored by the tachograph to punish breaches of the speed limit.
-The SIAF considered the crash-worthiness of the front end of the bus to be insufficient in such an crash, but did not make any recommendations to improve the situation.
+The SIAF considered the crash-worthiness of the front end of the bus to be insufficient in such a crash, but did not make any recommendations to improve the situation.
 Instead, Volvo reinforced the front of the body of its 9700 model on its own initiative in 2004.

 Trial

 On 31 May 2006, the Äänekoski District Court gave the truck driver a suspended sentence of three months' imprisonment for endangering traffic safety, 23 fatalities and three injuries.
-In addition, the transport company Transpoint was fined a community fine of EUR10,000 for an occupational safety offense.
+In addition, the transport company Transpoint was fined a community fine of EUR 10,000 for an occupational safety offense.

 The trial continued on 18 December 2006 in the Vaasa Court of Appeal, as the truck driver appealed against the verdict.
 A few interested parties also expressed dissatisfaction with the verdict of the Äänekoski District Court, but none of them ultimately appealed.

 On 23 January 2007, the Court of Appeal upheld the District Court's decision largely unchanged.
 The truck driver did not appeal the verdict to the Supreme Court of Finland, so the verdict of the Court of Appeal remained final.